 Behavioral Health Workforce Apprenticeship Program

-Thanks to generous funding from the Ballmer Group, the Behavioral Health Institute (BHI) is helping address the behavioral health workforce crisis through a collaboration with community partners – principally, the SEIU Healthcare 1199 NW Multi-Employer Training Fund (known as the Training Fund) and King County – to develop and implement an innovative statewide Behavioral Health Apprenticeship program.
+Thanks to generous funding from the Ballmer Group, the Behavioral Health Institute (BHI) helped address the behavioral health workforce crisis through a collaboration with the SEIU Healthcare 1199 NW Multi-Employer Training Fund (known as the Training Fund) to develop and implement an innovative statewide Behavioral Health Apprenticeship program.

-The Training Fund’s Health Care Apprenticeship Consortium (HCAC) has successfully launched and implemented several statewide health care apprenticeship programs, and the behavioral health apprenticeship program is their newest effort.
+In the past, the Training Fund’s Health Care Apprenticeship Consortium (HCAC) had successfully launched and implemented several statewide health care apprenticeship programs, and the behavioral health apprenticeship program was their newest effort.

 • Create additional entry points to the behavioral health field